You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Frequency response analyzer

-In the past, a frequency response analyzer was only the device that emitted a signal and recorded the answer to it.
-In order to carry out an entire electrochemical experiment, an additional potentiostat was needed.
-The potentiostat connected the frequency waves with an electrochemical cell and received the response wave.
+In the past, a frequency response analyzer was just the device that generated the signal and recorded the response.
+In order to carry out an entire electrochemical experiment, an additional potentiostat was needed (see figure 3).
+The potentiostat connected the generated frequency waves with an electrochemical cell and recorded the response.

-Nowadays, potentiostats are usually equipped with a frequency response analyzer so that you only need one device for the entire experiment.
-So if you need a frequency response analyzer, the purchase of a simple portable potentiostat is usually a suitable choice.
+Nowadays, potentiostats are usually equipped with a frequency response analyzer so that you only need one device for the entire experimental setup.
+If you need a frequency response analyzer, the purchase of a PalmSens4 portable potentiostat is your best choice.

 How does a frequency response analyzer work?

-A frequency response analyzer transmits a frequency wave of a certain height.
-The answer to this wave is also a periodic signal.
-The frequency response analyzer measures both the height of the wave (the magnitude or amplitude) and the phase shift (the time difference between the transmitted and received signal).
+A frequency response analyzer generates a signal with a certain frequency and a certain amplitude.
+The response of the electrochemical system to this signal is also a periodic signal.
+The frequency response analyzer measures both amplitudes and the phase shift (the time difference between the transmitted and received signal, see figure 1).

-In electrochemical research, a frequency response analyzer is used to measure the electric current response as reaction to a potential wave.
+In electrochemical research, a frequency response analyzer is used to measure the electric current response as reaction to an applied potential wave.
 The magnitude allows calculating the impedance.
-You can do this for example with our Palmsens4 potentiostate, galvanostate and EIS Analyzer.
+You can do this for example with our PalmSens4 potentiostat/galvanostat that has EIS capabilities.

-This test is repeated at different frequencies.
-In a graph, a researcher can see how different frequencies influence a certain system.
-This information is useful, for example, when testing cables.
+This measurement is repeated at different frequencies.
+In a graph the researcher can see how the different frequencies influence a certain system.
+This information is useful, for example, when testing batteries or coatings.

-At low frequencies, only slow changes will occur; chemical processes are responsible for the major contribution.
-However, at high frequencies, only physical influences will influence the signal.
+At low frequencies only slow changes will occur; chemical processes are responsible for the major contribution.
+At high frequencies, physical properties will influence the signal (see figure 2).

-In electrochemical investigations, a frequency response analyzer is used to demonstrate the presence of a given substance in a liquid, for example, the presence of a certain DNA.
-It can also be used to investigate the resilience of materials and interfaces, such as the resilience of a certain paint layer.
-Read more about this on our Palmsens Corrosion website.
+In electrochemical investigations, a frequency response analyzer can be used to demonstrate the presence of a given substance in a liquid, for example the presence of a certain DNA or protein using a dedicated biosensor.
+It can also be used to investigate the resilience of materials and interfaces, such as the durability of a certain paint layer or specialized coating.
+Read more about this on our PalmSens Corrosion website.